-Today, I will share a special video from my friend Jedd Johnson, where he talked about some tweaks that you can do if you have wrist, forearm and elbow pain when doing chin ups.
+Today, I will share a special video from my friend Jedd Johnson, where he talked about some tweaks that you can do if you have wrist, forearm and elbow pain when doing chin-ups.
+Enjoy!

-For whatever reason, whether it was poor direction when I first started or accumulated injuries, Chin Ups give me a lot of trouble.
+For whatever reason, whether it was poor direction when I first started or accumulated injuries, chin-ups give me a lot of trouble.
 I rarely do them with the standard grip.
-I can do them, but it’s just not a lot of fun, so I do them a little bit differently.
+I can do them, but it’s just not much fun.
+So, I do them a little bit differently.

 The Globe Gripz snaps right under the bar.
 Instead of being forced into a tight grip, I can rotate to the side slightly.